Tuesday, June 26, 2012

 Location

 Hard to tell.
-Again Quarry is pretty secretive in order to keep his identity hidden.
+Again, Quarry is quite secretive, keeping his identity hidden.
 But he does drop us a hint: “Sylvan Lake, somewhere in Minnesota, only it’s not called Sylvan Lake and maybe it’s not Minnesota, either.”
 So go figure!
-Action then moves to some small city named Homewood which I did manage to locate on the Google maps – it’s 30 miles south of Chicago.
+Action then moves to a small city named Homewood, which I managed to locate on Google Maps – it’s 30 miles south of Chicago.

 And the year is most probably 2005 because “Janet was still advertising Kerry/Edwards 2004” with her car’s bumper stickers.